 LRC and Reading

-Our new Learning Resource Centre offers a welcoming environment for studying and reading.
+Our brand new Learning Resource Centre is now fully open and operational following extensive development.
+This high-tech resource offers a welcoming environment for studying and reading.

 We have a growing variety of resources available for our pupils: